 - Wrapify.
 Wrapify works with blue-chip brands such as Microsoft, Zillow, and Alaska Airlines.
 As with Carvertise, drivers are matched with brands that want to advertise where they usually drive.
 Fully wrapped cars – where the wrap completely covers the factory paint job – can earn up to $450 per month, according to Wrapify, but $200 to $300 is more typical.

-5. Rent Out Your Car When It’s Not in Use
+5. Rent Out Your Car When You’re Not Using It

 If you own a car that you don’t need to use every day, you can make it available for short-term use to locals who don’t own cars and travelers who don’t want to bother with traditional rentals while they’re in town.
 “Car sharing” is the official term, but feel free to think of it as “Airbnb for cars.”